Yeovil Town railway station

+Yeovil Town was a railway station that served the town of Yeovil in Somerset, England.

+History

-Yeovil Town railway station was a railway station serving the town of Yeovil in Somerset, England.
-The station was on the Yeovil to Taunton Line and also had shuttle services to Pen Mill and Yeovil Junction stations.
+The station was a stop on the Yeovil to Taunton Line and also had shuttle services to Pen Mill and Yeovil Junction stations.
 The station opened on 1 June 1861, replacing an earlier Yeovil Hendford railway station when the line was extended.
 It closed to passenger traffic on 3 October 1966, but freight and parcels traffic continued to use the station until 3 March 1967, when these services were also withdrawn.

 The site today

-After closure, the station was demolished and the site was cleared to serve as a car and coach park.
+After closure, the station was demolished in 1973 and the site was cleared to serve as a car and coach park.
 A cinema and leisure complex has also been built on part of the site.